shoptimax/smxMonologOxid/README.md

 ## Extras

-The module will log most of the log messages that OXID sends to the php error log and to its own "EXCEPTION_LOG.txt" file.
+The module is capable of logging most of the log messages that OXID sends to the php error log and to its own "EXCEPTION_LOG.txt" file.
 There is one exception though - missing functions will not be logged since OXID throws a really hardcore __oxSystemComponentExcption__ in *"oxsupercfg::__call()"* which can't be handled via a module.
-So to track those exceptions with monolog, too, you have to "patch" oxsupercfg.php unfortunately.
+So to track those core exceptions with monolog, too, you have to "patch" oxsupercfg.php unfortunately.
 Change the *__call()* function like this and add the logging method below:

 ```php